Madurai

 Thirumalai Nayak’s efforts

-To know more about this we should have to know about Azagar kovil, and its tradition.
+To know more about this we should have to know about Azagar kovil and its tradition.

 Azagar Kovil

 In this temple, Lord Mahavishnu is worshiped in the form of Azhagar, also known as Kallazhagar and Sundararajar.
-As per Puranams, this temple was built by God Dharmadevan.
+As per Puranas, this temple was built by God Dharmadevan.
 Later it was renovated by the Pandian King named Malayathdwajan.
 It is also said that Malayathdwajan prayed Shri Azhagar in this temple and got Goddess Meenakshi as his daughter.

 Festival of Azagar visiting Madurai

 As Azagar returns from Vandiyur Dhasavatharam festival is celebrated throughout the night at Ramarayar Mandapam in the Northern part of river Vaigai.
-After this event Alagar is taken to Mysore Veera Mandapam on decorated Anantharayar Palanquin.
+After this event, Alagar is taken to Mysore Veera Mandapam on the decorated Anantharayar Palanquin.
 The next morning Alagar in the form of Kallar returns to Alagar kovil in 'Poo Pallakku'(Palanquin decorated with flowers).

 Azagar becomes Kalazagar